jstty/beelzebub/README.md

 ## Description
 A modern task runner pipeline framwork.
-Allows your Tasks to be Module, Extendable, Flexiable, Managable, and Fire Resistent (up to 30m)!
+Allows your Tasks to be Module, Extendable, Flexiable, Managable, and Fire Resistent!

 ## Features
 1. Tasks are based on Promises, support: